-- Get 10% off if you have 4 or less subscriptions.
+- Get 10% off if you have four or fewer subscriptions.

-- Get 15% off if you have 5 or more subscriptions.
+- Get 15% off if you have five or more subscriptions.

-As a Prime member, you can pre-order items like books, movies, albums, games, and more.
-If you order electronic versions (like a Kindle ebook, for example), your book will be available to you instantly once it’s released.
+With Amazon Prime membership, you can preorder items like books, movies, albums, games, and more.
+If you order electronic versions (like a Kindle e-book, for example), your book will be available to you instantly once it’s released.

 Shipped items should arrive by 9 p.m. on the day of their release.

-12. Get a free Twitch subscription with Prime Gaming.
+12. Get a free Twitch subscription with Amazon Prime Gaming.